STAY TUNED

 Additionally, the Family Law foresees two other options which might be of use – spousal support and housing rights.

-Namely, if the child and the parent who exercises sole legal custody, do not have housing rights over an apartment that is available, that parent and the child may get the right to live in the apartment owned by the other parent.
-The only condition is that it does not represent a clear injustice for the parent who would have to move out from their apartment.
+If the child and the parent with sole legal custody lack housing rights to an available apartment, they may be granted the right to reside in the apartment owned by the other parent.
+The sole condition is that such an arrangement does not result in obvious injustice for the parent who would need to vacate their apartment.

 Also, one partner can acquire the right to spousal support from the other partner, proportionate to their possibilities, if they do not have enough means for support, and are incapable to work or unemployed.
 This manner of legal support is limited to 5 years after the divorce, and it can last longer only in certain cases.